Funcom Details ‘Conan Exiles’ Changes Headed Into Phase 2 And The Frozen North Update

-Funcom and Conan Exiles Creative Director Joel Bylos took some time Thursday to look back at how far the open-world survival game has come since its launch into Steam Early Access six months ago.
-More importantly, the studio is looking ahead to the changes coming during phase two with the release of the free Frozen North expansion next week plus the Xbox One Game Preview launch.
+Funcom and Conan Exiles Creative Director Joel Bylos took some time Thursday to look back at how far the open-world survival game had come since its launch into Steam Early Access six months ago.
+More importantly, the studio is looking ahead to the changes coming during phase two with the release of the free Frozen North expansion next week, plus the Xbox One Game Preview launch.

-The Conan Exiles launch to Steam Early Access in March as a game full of promise, but in need of a healthy amount of features and content.
+Conan Exiles launched on Steam Early Access in March as a game full of promise, but it is in need of a healthy amount of features and content.
 Funcom started the process of fleshing out the game with features like a dye system, base defense against towering Avatars, siege engines, and the recent climbing mechanic.
 The developers also squashed numerous bugs and fixed over 40 exploits with the help of the community.

 Still, there is much work left to do as Conan Exiles pushes towards its official release date of early 2018.
 Bylos introduced some of the changes coming with the Frozen North update in a livestream Inquisitr covered last Friday.
 The Creative Director expanded on those details and revealed new ones in a letter to the community and a video.

-Server Re-Organization
+Server Reorganization

-Other changes to servers include reduction in maximum clan size to only 10 members.
+Other changes to servers include a reduction in maximum clan size to only 10 members.
 Private servers can still choose to run with whatever size clan they wish.

 Additionally, some objects will no longer be locked to their owner.
 This includes chairs, beds, campfires, and machines.